Nasko24/visualized-algorithms/README.md

 # visualized-algorithms
-This project consists of an Angular web application that visualizes several popular path-finding and sorting algorithms to start off with.
+This project consists of an Angular web application that visualizes several popular path-finding algorithms.

 Pathfinding Algorithms Included